Skip to content

 For hosts already operating compliantly, registration is a minor administrative task.
 For non-compliant hosts, it's a forcing function.

-For the broader regulatory context, see our short-term let regulations guide.
+For the broader regulatory context including Scotland, Wales and the 90-day rule, see our UK short-term let regulations overview.
 To check all your compliance requirements, try our Registration Checker.

 Sources